**Saturday 11 January 2020 until Saturday 24 April 2020.**

 On the morning of 14 June 1645, parliament’s Newly Modelled Army destroyed King Charles I’s main field army at Naseby, the decisive battle of the first English Civil War.
 Nights before this, King Charles stayed at Daventry’s Wheatsheaf Inn and his Royalist forces used Borough Hill as a base before marching to fight at Naseby.

 Daventry Museum’s exhibition Commemorating the Battle of Naseby: 375 years.
 Daventry’s Place in the Conflict is a first for the museum’s collaborators The Naseby Battlefield Project (NBP) and the first of a number of activities planned by the Project in the run up to the anniversary in June 2020.
-Many items in the exhibition will be on display for the very first time from lenders who are patrons and trustees of the NBP.
+Many items in the exhibition will be on display for the very first time from lenders who were the first to dig the battlefield site for archaeology, as well as patrons and trustees of the NBP.

 Saturday 2nd May to Friday 28 August 2020